coderaiser/putout/packages/test/README.md

 - ✅ reads `operator-linebreak.js`;
 - ✅ transforms it;
-- ✅ checks that transformed is equal to `operator-linebreak-fix.js`;
+- ✅ check that transformed is equal to `operator-linebreak-fix.js`;

 Example: